oss-review-toolkit/ort/docs/reporters/AsciidocTemplateReporter.md

 * `template.id`: A comma-separated list of IDs of templates provided by ORT.
 Currently only the "default" template is available.
 * `template.path`: A comma-separated list of paths to template files provided by the user.
+* `backend`: The name of the Asciidoc backend to use, like "html".
+Defaults to "pdf".
+As a special case, the "adoc" fake backend is used to indicate that no backend should be used but the Asciidoc files should be kept.
 * `pdf-theme.path`: A path to an Asciidoc PDF theme file.
+Only used with the "pdf" backend.

 ## Command Line